Shibusawa Ei'ichi Memoial Foundation/Shibusawa Eiichi

 2. Eiichi the Entrepreneur

-2. Was Shibusawa Eiichi really involved with 500 different companies?
+1. Did Shibusawa Eiichi really establish 500 companies?

-3. What happened to all the companies connected to Shibusawa Eiichi?
+3. What happened to the First National Bank?

-4. What was the last company with which Shibusawa Eiichi was involved?
+4. What was the last company established by Shibusawa Eiichi?
 The last organization?

 3. Terminology